INSIDE: Everything you need to know about the NATURAL HISTORY MUSEUM LONDON Kids Exhibitions & Events

 When you’ve seen it all, head back to the ground floor, and into the Green Zone.

-Natural History Museum Green Zone
+Best Things to do in the Natural History Museum Green Zone

 Both boys were fascinated by the fossil marine reptiles and the skeletons on show.